Back to Living Real Change

 Mind-body techniques for more energy

 • De-clutter your home or office.
-Excess clutter can put your senses in overdrive, which can sap energy.
-Even tackling a small space, such as your desk or bathroom counter can give you a sense of calm and accomplishment.
+Excess clutter can put your senses in overdrive, sapping energy.
+Even tackling a small space, such as your desk or bathroom counter, can give you a sense of calm and accomplishment.

 • Get a good night's rest.
 If you aren't getting at least seven hours of sleep a night, even superfoods and exercise won't help you function at peak performance.
 For best results, go to sleep and wake up at the same time each day, even on the weekends.
 This practice helps maintain your body's natural circadian rhythm, which can leave you feeling more rested and energized.